myspace7164/hackers-toolbox/README.md

-tool for finding open ports on target use -sV to determine service/version info use -O to enable OS detection
+tool for finding open ports on target use -sV to determine service/version info use -O to enable OS detection use -sC to use default scripts during scan

 ### telnet
 default port 23/tcp